 It’s 5 O’Clock Somewhere

 When you’re vacationing in paradise, the classic saying “it’s 5 o’clock somewhere” couldn’t ring more true.
-When the summer heat has made you thirsty for a cocktail, venture down lively Duval Street to popular favorites like Sloppy Joe’s Bar, Lazy Gecko and Rick’s Bar.
+When the summer heat has made you thirsty for a cocktail, venture down lively Duval Street to popular favorites like Sloppy Joe’s Bar, Hard Rock Cafe and Rick’s Bar.
 You’re bound to find a happy hour special that suits your thirsty tastes.
 Or seek the laid-back island lifestyle with a stroll to Mallory Square for a classic Cuban mojito at El Meson de Pepe.
 The fresh mint and lime will cool you down while the Bacardi Light Rum will liven your spirit.